xnevs/microhaskell/README.md

 The *homework1* folder contains the files for the first homework.
 The [handout](https://ucilnica.fmf.uni-lj.si/mod/resource/view.php?id=16922) is available on Moodle.

+### homework2

+The *homework2* folder contains the files for the second homework.
+The [handout](https://ucilnica.fmf.uni-lj.si/mod/resource/view.php?id=17277) is available on Moodle.

 ## Contributing

 Feel free to point out any errors via issues or correct them via pull requests.
 Of course, the repository may be forked, so you can experiment on your own.
 Solutions to exercises that haven't been done on the tutorials may also be submitted as pull requests.